forked-from-1kasper/ground_zero/README.md

 ## HITs

-[All HITs in library](https://github.com/groupoid/lean/tree/master/ground_zero/HITs) are constructed using [quotients](https://leanprover.github.io/theorem_proving_in_lean/axioms_and_computation.html#quotients).
+[All of the HITs in the library](https://github.com/groupoid/lean/tree/master/ground_zero/HITs) constructed using [quotients](https://leanprover.github.io/theorem_proving_in_lean/axioms_and_computation.html#quotients).
 Quotients in Lean have good computational properties (`quot.ind` computes), so we can define HITs with them without any other changes in Lean’s kernel.

-There’s many basic—not defined in terms of another Higher Inductive Type—HITs: truncations, pushout, homotopical reals.
+There are many basic—not defined in terms of another Higher Inductive Type—HITs: truncations, pushout, homotopical reals.

 Other HITs: